 “One of the basic ideas with the RECcORD project was to create a scalable project design enabling cultural centres throughout Europe to continue the process of discovering new knowledge about participation and at the same time create new development possibilities for those being active in the project.
 I hope the new project will inspire cultural centres in other parts of Europe to further develop and adapt the project design to fit their own local reality.
 If that happens, we can continue to research, share and develop new knowledge about cultural participation in Europe”, says Søren Søeborg Ohlsen, PARTICIPATE/DELTAG Project Manager.

 The PARTICIPATE/DELTAG project is a collaboration between Aarhus University and the Danish ENCC member, Kulturhusene I Danmark, supported by Nordea-fonden.
-It will last from 2019 to 2022, and the ENCC will share the final results that will be written in English by PHD-student Karen Nordentoft from the research team of Aarhus University.
+It will last from 2019 to 2022 and the ENCC will share the final results that will be written by PHD-student Karen Nordentoft from the research team of Aarhus University.

 Read more about the research on its project page (in Danish), and/or contact Project Manager Søren Ohlsen at firstname.lastname@example.org.